simolus3/drift/docs/pages/docs/community_tools.md

 ## moor_db_viewer

 [moor_db_viewer](https://pub.dev/packages/moor_db_viewer) by [Koen Van Looveren](https://github.com/vanlooverenkoen)
-is a package to view a moor database in your Flutter app directly.
+is a package to view a moor or drift database in your Flutter app directly.
 It includes a graphical user interface showing you all rows for each table.
-You can also filter rows by columns that you've added to moor.
+You can also filter rows by columns that you've added to your tables.

 ## moor2csv

-[Dhiman Seal](https://github.com/Dhi13man) wrote a package to export moor databases as csv files.
+[Dhiman Seal](https://github.com/Dhi13man) wrote a package to export moor or drift databases as csv files.
 The package is [on pub](https://pub.dev/packages/moor2csv).